Alex Neil agrees deal to become Stoke manager as Speakman reacts to head coach's departure

-Alex Neil leaves Sunderland to become Stoke City manager as Cats search for a new head coach
+Alex Neil's Stoke City contract details revealed as Sunderland search for a new head coach

 Alex Neil has officially left Sunderland and signed a three-year deal to become the new manager at Stoke City.